 Unfortunately, the level of machine and user error here are too great for this to be a reliable measure.
 Proper medical training is required to use a medical-standard blood pressure monitor, and these machines also need to be calibrated regularly to ensure accurate results.

 Having trained staff to administer the checks provides our doctors with the medical and operational assurance they need that test results will be accurate.

 Importantly, in-store checks also act as a safeguard against fabrication of key health indicators.
 Dr Taguri explained, ‘we have to accept the reality that some patients knowingly sending us inaccurate readings – this is usually quite obvious when they try and order from us multiple times.’

 But in view of all the risks, why should digital healthcare companies go to the trouble of making similar service changes?
 Couldn’t other forms of contraception which carry smaller risks be championed instead?
 Indeed, is there any truth behind the idea that GPs tend to prescribe CHCs as the default form of long-term contraception?

 Although Dr Taguri agrees that long-acting reversible contraceptives (LARCs) are now recommended options for many women, she feels that CHCs are a medication worth defending.
 ‘CHCs are an extremely safe and reliable method of preventing unwanted pregnancy, if properly prescribed and taken correctly.’

-But some have argued that GPs should encourage patients to use non-hormonal forms of contraception, such as LARCs, over the more risky CHCs.
-LARCs, such as the coil, injection, and implant, are seen as advantageous since they do not affect a patient’s blood pressure, and they reduce the margin for potential human error.
+Some have argued that GPs should encourage patients to use non-hormonal forms of contraception, such as the copper coil, an example of a LARCs, over the more risky CHCs.
+LARCs also include such as the hormonal coil, injection, and implant, which are seen as advantageous since they do not affect a patient’s blood pressure, and they reduce the margin for potential human error.

 The problem with this argument is that there is no ‘one size fits all’ with contraception.
 Whilst LARCs have many benefits, they are not necessarily suitable for every woman.